 A direct connection is the most straightforward approach.
 Your reporting tool connects to the database server using standard protocols, authenticates with credentials, and queries data in real time.
 Direct connections offer the lowest latency and the most flexibility.
 The trade-off is that you need to manage network access carefully and monitor query performance to prevent reporting workloads from affecting your production application.

 For most UK SMEs running databases on cloud platforms like AWS RDS or Azure SQL, a direct connection involves configuring security group rules, creating a dedicated read-only database user, and providing the connection string to your reporting platform.
 The process typically takes under thirty minutes.
+Once established, this connection enables your reporting tool to pull live data whenever a report is viewed or refreshed, ensuring that dashboards and visualisations always reflect the current state of your business.

 2. API-Based Connection

 Many modern business applications expose data through REST APIs rather than providing direct database access.
 This is common with SaaS platforms like Xero, Shopify, HubSpot, and Stripe.
 API connections are inherently more secure because the application controls exactly what data is exposed.
 Authentication typically uses OAuth 2.0 or API keys over encrypted HTTPS connections.
-The limitation is that you're constrained to the data and formats the API provides.
+The limitation is that you are constrained to the data and formats the API provides.

 3. ETL Pipeline Connection